 Members of the Steering group:

-Anita Berglund, programme coordinator
+Anita Berglund, head of programme

 Amelie Plymoth, teacher representative MEB